in

 Tiled Patio

-Ceramic and porcelain tiles can also be used for outdoor patios.
-Depending on the design of your tiles, it can either give your patio a modern feel, or a more classic look.
+Ceramic and porcelain tiles can also be used.
+Depending on your tiles’ design, it can give your layout a modern feel or a more classic look.

-The advantage of tiled patios would definitely be the variety of designs, colors, shapes, and sizes available on the market.
-When choosing tiles for your patio, make sure to select tiles recommended for outdoor use – these tiles should not be too porous so that they can resist weather damage.
+The advantage of tiled types would definitely be the variety of designs, colors, shapes, and sizes available on the market.
+When choosing tiles, make sure to select tiles recommended for outdoor use – these tiles should not be too porous so that they can resist weather damage.

 It is also recommended to use exterior-grade grout and unglazed tiles instead of glazed tiles so that it is not too slippery.
 Do note that this material can accumulate algae if it is often exposed to moisture and is not cleaned/maintained regularly.

 This image is a great example of such.
-The color and finish of the tiles used for the patio are perfectly in theme with the architecture of the space.
+The color and finish of the tiles used are perfectly in theme with the architecture of the space.

-The addition of small concrete planters help add color and texture to space, so if your modern patio is too plain, consider adding plants to make it more lively.
+The addition of small concrete planters helps add color and texture to the space, so if your modern patio is too plain, consider adding plants to make it more lively.

 Raised Patio Garden Bed

-These are the plant boxes often integrated into the design of raised patios.
-These are usually made from the same material of your patio flooring/pavers, and can be installed in a variety of heights.
+These are the plant boxes often integrated into the design of this structure.
+These are usually made from the same material as your flooring/pavers, and can be installed in a variety of heights.

-This is a nice way to add privacy to your patio space while maintaining a more natural look compared to railings.
+This is a nice way to add privacy to this space while maintaining a more natural look compared to railings.

 Raised Swimming Pool Patio

-If you add more features such as garden beds, higher elevation, and patio covers/roof, the cost per square foot would also increase.
+If you add more features such as garden beds, higher elevations, and covers/roofs, the cost per square foot would also increase.

 Concrete Patio Cost

-If you want to use poured concrete for your raised patio, the cost would depend on the thickness of the concrete.
+If you want to use poured concrete, the cost would depend on the thickness of the concrete.
 A 4″ thick solid concrete would be around $5.35 per square foot.
 This will be a plain concrete slab, so if you need a special finish, color, or coating, the cost will go higher.

 If you’re using concrete pavers, the average cost would be $2.5 to $5 per square foot.
 Cost will depend on the design, shape, size, and color of your concrete pavers.